mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 > `AutoEncryptionOpts`. `AutoEncryptionOpts.bypassQueryAnalysis` may be true. `AutoEncryptionOpts.bypassAutoEncryption`
 > must be false.

-NOTE: The Range algorithm is experimental only.
+> \[!NOTE\] The Range algorithm is experimental only.
 It is not intended for public use.
-It is subject to breaking changes.
+It is subject to breaking
+> changes.

 #### contentionFactor

 contentionFactor only applies when algorithm is "Indexed" or "RangePreview".
 It is an error to set contentionFactor when algorithm is not "Indexed" or "RangePreview".

-NOTE: The Range algorithm is experimental only.
+> \[!NOTE\] The Range algorithm is experimental only.
 It is not intended for public use.
-It is subject to breaking changes.
+It is subject to breaking
+> changes.

 #### queryType

-One of the strings: - "equality" - "rangePreview"
+One of the strings:

+- "equality"
+- "rangePreview"

 queryType only applies when algorithm is "Indexed" or "RangePreview".
 It is an error to set queryType when algorithm is not "Indexed" or "RangePreview".

-NOTE: The Range algorithm is experimental only.
+> \[!NOTE\] The Range algorithm is experimental only.
 It is not intended for public use.
-It is subject to breaking changes.
+It is subject to breaking
+> changes.

 #### rangeOpts

 rangeOpts only applies when algorithm is "rangePreview".
 It is an error to set rangeOpts when algorithm is not "rangePreview".

-NOTE: The Range algorithm is experimental only.
+> \[!NOTE\] The Range algorithm is experimental only.
 It is not intended for public use.
-It is subject to breaking changes.
+It is subject to breaking
+> changes.

 ## User facing API: When Auto Encryption Fails